A Deploy OS Image action loads an OS image binary or binaries to one or more devices. You can load an image from the following locations:

 Deploy OS Image tips and tricks

-- It is critical to ensure the Admin > System Parameters > Timeout for Image File Transfers value is set to accommodate the transfer of your largest image size and slowest WAN connection between the device agent and the device, and between the remote file server and the device.
+- It is critical to ensure the Admin >System Parameters > Timeout for Image File Transfers value is set to accommodate the transfer of your largest image size and slowest WAN connection between the device agent and the device, and between the remote file server and the device.

 - Perform a Snapshot OS Image span action if the current device's OS binary is not currently stored in the local or remote OS Image Library (optional, but recommended).
 This action ensures that the image is available if a rollback is required, and will ensure optimum performance during the deploy action (because the system will skip taking a snapshot of the current binary when it detects that the image is already stored in the library).
-It also gives you the opportunity to troubleshoot failed snapshots separately (such as a too-short file transfer timeout) because the deploy action will ignore such failures.
+It also gives you the opportunity to troubleshoot failed snapshots separately (for example, too-short file transfer timeout) because the deploy action will ignore such failures.

 - Determine the location from where the OS image will be loaded: